Church of God

 Ephesians 5:31, “For this cause shall a man leave his father and mother, and be joined to his wife, and they two shall be one flesh.
 32, This is a great mystery: but I speak concerning Christ and the church.”

-We can see that, according to the Word of God, there were local churches in cities like, Church of God at Corinth, 1st Corinthians 1:2; Church at Antioch, Acts 13:1, Church at Jerusalem, Acts 15:4, Churches at Galatia, Galatians 1:2, and many other cities.
+We can see that, according to the Word of God, there were local churches in cities like, Church of God at Corinth, 1st Corinthians 1:2; Church at Antioch, Acts 13:1, Church at Jerusalem, Acts 15:4, Churches at Galatia, Galatians 1:2, and many other cities, the point being, one church in every city.

 Acts 15:36, And some days after Paul said unto Barnabas, “Let us go again and visit our brethren in every city where we have preached the Word of the Lord, and see how they do.”